Writing neck-grabbing copy for your funnels is extremely hard!

 - Explaining interruptive concepts like subscriptions in dense blocks of text at the beginning of your landing pages and funnel pages instead of letting visitors explore and discover these features themselves later after they have found value in what you offer first.

-- Being unclear with what it is you want people to do – buy something, sign up for a free trial?
+- Being unclear about what it is you want people to do – buy something, sign up for a free trial?
 Or just read articles about how great your company is?

 Sales copywriting mistakes can happen with any type of business.